johnking7/link-docs/team.rst

 --------------------------------------------------------

 .. image:: DSCF2528_scaled.JPG
-   :alt: Jonathan Brown, Link founder.
+   :alt: Jonathan Brown, LINK founder.

 `Jonathan <http://jonathanpatrick.me/>`_ was a participant in the `Drupal <https://www.drupal.org/>`_ web development community for ten years where he created the blockchain Drupal modules `Coin Tools <https://www.drupal.org/project/cointools>`_ and `Ethereum <https://www.drupal.org/project/ethereum>`_.
-As he fosters the growth of the Link development community, he endevours to replicate the vibrancy of the Drupal development community.
+As he fosters the growth of the LINK development community, he endevours to replicate the vibrancy of the Drupal development community.

 James Drummond - Dapp developer
 -------------------------------